odats/CarND-Advanced-Lane-Lines/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-The next distortion can break lines identification:
+The next distortions can break lines identification:
 1) When the road is damaged
 2) Specific shadows
 3) Traffic jam with a lot of cars